LIRR station elevator replaced, back in service

 The Huntington Long Island Rail Road station’s south parking garage elevator is back in service.

-The new elevator was returned to service in time for the morning rush hour Monday, ahead of the construction schedule.
+The new elevator was returned to service in time for the morning rush hour Monday, about two weeks ahead of the construction schedule.

-The budgeted cost was $421,000, town officials said with about 55 percent funded by the town, with the remainder from the federal government and the state.
+“We put a priority on this,” Town Supervisor Frank Petrone said.
+“To climb up three flights of steps, that’s an impossibility to many, so we’re happy the project was completed ahead of schedule.”
+The work was completed by Westbury-based Benchmark Construction Group and Ozone Park-based Unitec Elevator Company.
+The budgeted cost was $421,000, town officials said, with about 55 percent funded by the town, with the remainder from the federal government and the state.

+“Everyone worked cooperatively on all levels from funding sources to the contractors,” Petrone said.
+“We will now have for a number of years a reliable elevator.”

 Parking areas at the Huntington Station are owned and managed by the town.